STRHunter/TRIM/Readme.txt

 ii)  System commands to do the task

 To compile the source code 'TRIMEC_train.c': $gcc TRIMEC_train.c -lm -o TRIMEC_train

+Before runnig the 'TRIMEC_train' we need to generate TRIM vectors and need to note the class-labels.
+We have used the utility 'TRIM' to generate TRIM vectors at k=7 with following the class-labels as

+TRIM_vector_Genome1.txt to TRIM_vector_Genome3.txt : class Insect
+TRIM_vector_Genome4.txt to TRIM_vector_Genome67.txt : class Fish
+TRIM_vector_Genome68.txt to TRIM_vector_Genome93.txt : class Bird
+TRIM_vector_Genome94.txt to TRIM_vector_Genome206.txt : class Mammal
+TRIM_vector_Genome207.txt to TRIM_vector_Genome212.txt : class Amphibian
+TRIM_vector_Genome213.txt to TRIM_vector_Genome216.txt : class Reptile
+TRIM_vector_Genome217.txt to TRIM_vector_Genome218.txt : class Non-animal

+and separately used the utility 'TRIM' to generate TRIM vectors at k=6 with the following class-labels

+TRIM_vector_Genome1.txt to TRIM_vector_Genome59.txt : class Insect
+TRIM_vector_Genome60.txt to TRIM_vector_Genome78.txt : class Fish
+TRIM_vector_Genome79.txt to TRIM_vector_Genome91.txt : class Non-animal

 To run the executable file 'TRIMEC_train':   $./TRIMEC_train